 Finacity’s risk mitigation services employ a combination of data mining, research and predictive modeling to provide insight into the risk profile of an accounts receivable portfolio, as well as early warning of declining receivables performance by obligor, location, or division.
 We also provide customized reports along with our ongoing reporting that give insight to help our clients better understand their receivables performance.

 Finacity’s detailed analysis and reporting provides funding sources with greater comfort and insight on their investments.
 Our robust platform and daily tracking puts us in an ideal position to serve as back-up servicer.
-We currently provide explicit back-up servicing for approximately $48 billion in annual trade receivables flow, representing about half of our $100 billion annual receivables financing and administration.
+We currently provide explicit back-up servicing for approximately $57 billion in annual trade receivables flow, representing over half of our $100 billion annual receivables financing and administration.

 Finacity can act in three different back-up servicing positions: cold, warm, and hot.
-Depending on lender requirements, Finacity will typically be on standby in a “cold” or “warm” position, ready to shift to the “hot” position or full back-up servicing activation.
+Depending on lender requirements, Finacity will typically be on standby in a “cold” position, ready to shift to the “warm” or “hot” position or full back-up servicing activation.
 Through each phase, Finacity is prepared to put the proper procedures in place and reserve the human capital solutions and call center infrastructure, as needed.